next-actions/pytest-mh/docs/quick-start.rst

 :class:`~pytest_mh.MultihostConfig` and :class:`~pytest_mh.MultihostDomain`.
-This step is actually required as the base classes are abstract and you have to overwrite specific methods and properties in order to give a list of your own domain, host and role classes that will be automatically instantiated by the plugin.
+This step is actually required as the base classes are abstract and you have to overwrite specific methods and properties in order to give a list of your own domain, host and role classes that will be automatically be instantiated by the plugin.

 .. note::

-    The difference between host, roles and utility classes:
+    The difference between host, roles, and utility classes:

     * Host classes are created only once before the first test is executed and exist during the whole pytest session.
 They can be used to setup